I’m a “busy” guy.

 David Aston’s Top 20 Best Hiking Trails In California

-If it weren’t for Madison, I don’t think I ever would have discovered this gem!
+If it weren’t for spontaneity, I don’t think I ever would have discovered this gem!

 This is one of my favorite coastal hikes and if you go during high tide you’ll catch the waves crashing through the arch in the rock – it’s amazing.
 This is a very peaceful and beautiful place and just going down to the beach adds another great element to the hike.
 Everyone I’ve introduced to it has fallen in love with Arch Rock.

 8.5 miles round trip is no joke.
 But then again, the trail is flat and isn’t very crowded although you will encounter plenty of people.
 We never hike Arch Rock without our camera in hand.We’ve been using the Nikon D800 for a while and love it.
 If you’re looking for a lightweight, pro-sumer digital dslr camera, we definitely suggest the Nikon.

 This is my sanctuary.
 I live very near to this trail and it’s somewhere I’ve looked to for solace for over a decade.
 If it was a bit longer, I would have ranked it in the first spot.
 There is something incredibly powerful and grounding about this location.
 You can’t help but get lost in thought while you’re consumed by the raw beauty that is the Blue Ridge Loop overlooking Lake Berryessa.

 There’s a lot of life hidden within these mountains, and you’ll be kicking yourself at the top if you forget your all black Hawk Sport Optics 8×32 mmEndurance Binoculars.
 I remember when I spotted my first cougar in the canyon from the top of Blue Ridge – felt like she was right there in perfect view… It was wild.
 I don’t hike without them.